Hagay-Ladany/enact-pipeline/README.md

       cell_annotation_method: "celltypist"                      <---- cell annotation method.
 Pick one of ["cellassign", "celltypist"]
       cell_typist_model: "Human_Colorectal_Cancer.pkl"          <---- CellTypist model weights to use.
 Update based on organ of interest if cell_annotation_method is set to "celltypist"
       seg_method: "stardist"                                    <---- cell segmentation method.
 Stardist is the only option for now
+      image_type: "if"                                          <---- image type.
+Options are ["he", "if"] (for H&E image or IF image, respectively.)
       nucleus_expansion: True                                   <---- flag to enable nuclei expansion to get cell boundaries.
 Default is True.
       expand_by_nbins: 2                                        <---- number of bins to expand the nuclei by to get cell boundaries.
 Default is 2 bins.
       patch_size: 4000                                          <---- defines the patch size.
 The whole resolution image will be broken into patches of this size.
 Reduce if you run into memory issues